 Ground-mounted systems are less common.
 They are more costly, harder to install, and use more space.
-They are mounted on an array, which has higher material costs than a roof-mounted system.
+They are mounted on a larger, ground-mounted racking system, which has higher material costs than a roof-mounted system.
 However, ground-mounted systems can allow you to get the solar energy you need for large off-grid systems and properties with special considerations.
-Below are the average costs to install a 6kW system in North Carolina in both positions.
+Below are the average costs to install a 6 kW system in North Carolina in both positions.

 |System Location||Average Costs (Installed)|

 |Roof||$13,440 - $16,380|

 North Carolina does not have a state tax credit for solar panel installations.
 However, residents can take advantage of the federal solar tax credit of 30% for 2022.
 This is claimed on your 2022 taxes and allows you to get a credit of 30% of the total cost of your system, regardless of whether you owe taxes.
 For a 6 kW installation, this credit equals $4,032 to $4,914 for the average installation.
 Some solar companies in North Carolina also offer rebates on some installations, which can further offset the cost of your installation.

 In addition to the solar panels, your system requires solar inverters to work properly.
 Solar inverters convert the energy produced by your solar panels into energy your home can use.
 The number of inverters you need for the system can vary depending on the type you choose.
 For example, you will need at least one string inverter, while with microinverters you will need one for each panel, so you need 20 microinverters if you have 20 solar panels.

 Several inverters are available on the market today.
 The most common and least expensive is the string inverter.
 Panels are connected in a string, which is where the system gets its name.
 The drawback to this system is that if one panel goes down, the entire stringstops working.